Miami Circle: Archaeology

 Artifacts recovered from the Miami Circle site are stored and on display at HistoryMiami.
 It is the official repository for all archaeological materials recovered in Miami-Dade County.

 Age

 In order to date the site, pieces of burnt wood were sent in March 1999 for radiocarbon dating by John Ricisak, a specialist in the County Historic Preservation department.
-The results were a surprise, indicating that the wood was between 1,800–2,000 years old.
+The results were a surprise, indicating that the wood was between 1,800 and 2,000 years old.
 Some scholars, most notably Dr. Jerald Milanich, doubted that the circle was as old as the wood.
 Further evidence to support the theory that the holes were of that age comes from Tom Scott and Harley Means of the Florida Geological Survey, who point to the buildup of a calcite "duricrust" on the edge of the cut face.
 Though this is an extremely imprecise way to date the holes, it rules out that they were of modern origin.